-Warrants are an option to purchase additional securities from the issuer at a specified price during a specified period.
-The fair value of warrants is the "bid" price of the security, as quoted on its primary exchange at the balance date.
+The fair value of the loaned listed securities remains the "bid" price of those securities as quoted on their primary exchange at the balance date.

-(e) Significant Accounting Judgements, Estimates and Assumptions
+(d) Significant Accounting Judgements, Estimates and Assumptions

 The making of judgements, estimates and assumptions is a necessary part of the financial reporting process and these judgements, estimates and assumptions can have a significant effect on the reported amounts in the Financial Report.
 Estimates and assumptions are determined based on information available at the time of preparing the Financial Report and actual results may differ from these estimates and assumptions.
 Had different estimates and assumptions been adopted, this may have had a significant impact on the Financial Report.
 Significant accounting judgements, estimates and assumptions are re-evaluated at each balance date in light of historical experience and changes to reasonable expectations of future events.
 Revisions to accounting estimates are recognised in the period in which the estimate is revised and in any future periods affected.
-Significant accounting judgements, estimates and assumptions
+Significant accounting judgements, estimates and assumptions include but are not limited to: